-The city of Lillehammer is a unique location for the NEWDAY summer course.
-Lilleham-mer hosted the Olympic Games in 1994 and the Youth Olympic Games (YOG) in 2016.
+Lillehammer hosted the Olympic Games in 1994 and the Youth Olympic Games (YOG) in 2016.
 Access to excellent sports facilities is an added value for the academy, and the Olympic spirit is well known and preserved in Lillehammer.
-The motto of the YOG: Go beyond.
-Create tomorrow. will also inspire NEWDAY.
+The motto of the YOG: “Go beyond.
+Create tomorrow.” also serves as an inspiriation for NEWDAY.